GameStop’s stupefying stock rise doesn’t hide its reality

 There have been some recent bright spots for GameStop.
 The company posted total sales down 3.1% for the nine-week period ended Jan.
 2 but it was able to offset store closures with strong game console demand.
 Online sales, which accounted for about 30% of overall company sales, soared by more than threefold.
 And GameStop has reduced its overall debt on its balance sheet by almost $600 million since early 2019.

-In mid-January, GameStop added Cohen and two of his former colleagues from Chewy to its board after Cohen has pressed the company to focus on its online operations.
+In mid-January, GameStop added Cohen and two of his former colleagues from Chewy to its board after Cohen had pressed the company to focus on its online operations.

 “GameStop needs to evolve into a technology company that delights gamers and delivers exceptional digital experiences — not remain a video game retailer that overprioritizes its brick-and-mortar footprint and stumbles around the online ecosystem,” said Cohen in a letter to the board of directors last November.